raydac/mvn-golang/README.md

 mvn archetype:generate -B -DarchetypeGroupId=com.igormaznitsa -DarchetypeArtifactId=mvn-golang-hello -DarchetypeVersion=2.2.0 -DgroupId=com.go.test -DartifactId=gohello -Dversion=1.0-SNAPSHOT
 mvn -f ./gohello/pom.xml package
 ```
-it will generate a maven project with extra configuration files to make the project compatible with NetBeans IDE and Intellij IDEA Golang plugin, they can be removed with `mvn clean -Pclean-ide-config`
+The First command in th snippet above generates a maven project with some test files and the second command builds the project.
 [Also you can take a look at the example `Hello world` project using the plugin](https://github.com/raydac/mvn-golang-example)

 If you want to generate a multi-module project, then you can use such snippet